 "The book is designed for the general reader and the rock-hound alike. it

-has an unequalled reference value; but basically it is a true and pituresque
+has an unequaled reference value; but basically it is a true and picturesque

 story of opals and opal-mining yesterday and today.

 THE STORY OF GEMS AND SEMIPRECIOUS STONES BY Frederick H. Pough